 The escrow of funds and documentation works according to the following premises:

-- The buyer and seller enter into a purchase and sale contract where they agree to all clauses
+- The buyer and seller enter into a purchase and sale contract where they agree to all clauses.

-- Both parties open the escrow
+- Both parties open the escrow.

-- The documents are sent to the escrow account by both parties
+- The documents are sent to the escrow account by both parties.

-- The buyer’s earnest money is deposited into the escrow account
+- The buyer’s earnest money is deposited into the escrow account.

 - The neutral agent coordinates a day for both parties to sign the closing documents.
-At this time, the seller places the property in the buyer’s name
+At this time, the seller places the property in the buyer’s name.

-- The agent receives the records from the lender and the funds
+- The agent receives the records from the lender and the funds.

-- The agent sends the funds to the seller’s account and delivers the documents to the buyer
+- The agent sends the funds to the seller’s account and delivers the documents to the buyer.

 As with all activities involving money, certain legal issues may arise while using an escrow account.
 The attorney or impartial agent is entrusted with the most important possessions to arrange the exchange: the money and the documents.
-This person must do everything possible to keep the funds and papers safe; consequently, these are some of the problems that may arise:
+This person must do everything possible to keep the funds and papers safe; consequently, these are some of the problems that may result: